tywalch/electrodb/README.md

 A notable Query Option, that is available only to the `.page()` method, is an option called `pager`.
 This property defines the post-processing ElectroDB should perform on a returned `LastEvaluatedKey`, as well as how ElectroDB should interpret an _incoming_ pager, to use as an ExclusiveStartKey.

-> Note: Because the "pager" object is destructured from the keys DynamoDB returns as the `LastEvaluatedKey`, these composite attributes differ from the record's actual attribute values in one important way: Their string values will all be lowercase.
-If you intend to use these attributes in ways where their casing _will_ matter (e.g. in a `where` filter), keep in mind this may result in unexpected outcomes.
+> _NOTE: Because the "pager" object is destructured from the keys DynamoDB returns as the `LastEvaluatedKey`, these composite attributes differ from the record's actual attribute values in one important way: Their string values will all be lowercase.
+If you intend to use these attributes in ways where their casing _will_ matter (e.g. in a `where` filter), keep in mind this may result in unexpected outcomes._

 The three options for the query option `pager` are as follows: